Spacehunter: Adventures in the Forbidden Zone: Filming

 Filming started under the title Adventures in the Creep Zone in October 1982 at a budget of $4 million.
-The original director was Jean LaFleur who had co written the original story and previously worked with producer Don Carmody.
-However, after only two weeks of filming, LaFelur and several other crew members were fired, reportedly because Columbia was unhappy with the film's progress and the footage LaFleur shot was scrapped.
-His replacement was Lamont Johnson, who inisted that that make-up, costuming, and production design be completely reworked.
-According to make-up artist Tom Burman, LaFleur didn't have a concrete idea of what he wanted from a production standpoint and the production, costuming, and make-up departments were given free reign comparing Molly Ringwald's early make-up to the look of a Mandrill, Scav costumes were so thick with mud some actors could barely move and one couldn't get through doors, and the electric vehicles were so over-designed with spikes and studs that it was described as The Road Warrior to the nth degree.
-Additional issues were also presented by the script with Niki presented as being unsympathetic and overly foul mouthed with the relationship between her and Wolf never experiencing a thaw in the tension.
-After Reitman made the unilateral decision to scrap LaFleur's footage as "test footage", he brought in Daniel Goldberg and Len Blum who'd worked with Reitman on Stripes and contacted Lamont Johnson, who was directing an adaptation of Jack and the Beanstalk for Faerie Tale Theatre, as it was felt his experience as a budget minded television director would be an ideal choice to get the production back on track.
-Johnson asked for the script which he hated, but did feel that the relationship between Wolff and Niki had a foundation for a good idea but felt everything from the look of the film to the script needed to be adjusted and credited Goldberg and Blum with adding some heart to the film.
+The original director was Jean LaFleur, who had co-written the original story and previously worked with producer Don Carmody.
+However, after only two weeks of filming, LaFelur and several other crew members were fired, reportedly because Columbia was unhappy with the film's progress, and the footage LaFleur shot was scrapped.
+His replacement was Lamont Johnson, who inisted that makeup, costuming, and production design be completely reworked.
+According to make-up artist Tom Burman, LaFleur didn't have a concrete idea of what he wanted from a production standpoint, and the production, costuming, and makeup departments were given free rein; he compared Molly Ringwald's early makeup to the look of a Mandrill, scav costumes were so thick with mud some actors could barely move and one couldn't get through doors, and the electric vehicles were so over-designed with spikes and studs that it was described as The Road Warrior to the nth degree.
+The script presented additional issues; Niki was portrayed as unsympathetic and overly foul-mouthed, with the relationship between her and Wolff never experiencing a thaw in the tension.
+After Reitman made the unilateral decision to scrap LaFleur's footage as "test footage", he brought in Daniel Goldberg and Len Blum who'd worked with Reitman on Stripes and contacted Lamont Johnson, who was directing an adaptation of Jack and the Beanstalk for Faerie Tale Theatre, as it was felt his experience as a budget-minded television director would be an ideal choice to get the production back on track.
+Johnson hated the script; he thought that the relationship between Wolff and Niki had the foundation for a good idea but felt everything from the look of the film to the script needed to be adjusted.
+He credited Goldberg and Blum with adding some heart to the film.
 Spacehunter had been planned as a "flat film", but the success of Friday the 13th Part III spurred the decision to do the film in 3-D.